| Though Eowyn could not eat,

 drink.
 "Master Dínendal," he continued, "perhaps

 you would examine Lady Eowyn for any permanent injury?"
-Dínendal
+The

 "Thank you for your assistance, your Majesty," said

-Dínendal, bowing his head.
-He began checking Eowyn's vision
+Dínendal, bowing his head, respectfully.
+He began checking

-"Yes," agreed Legolas, looking up from Eowyn's side,
+"Yes," agreed Legolas, looking up from his place at

-"thank you Aragorn.
-This is a kindness so great that I can
+Eowyn's side, "thank you Aragorn.
+This is a kindness so great,

-never repay it."
+I can never repay it."
 Aragon shook his head, deprecatingly.
-"Please,

-me to renew my pledge of allegiance to the man who could.
-And
+at least allow me to renew my pledge of allegiance to the man

 "For shame, you crazy elf," said Gimli, wiping something